multiversx/mx-dapp-template-sc-interactor/README.md

 `name` is the endpoint's name from the ABI file `title` is at your choice, the title you want to appear for each endpoint

-The endpoints will appear in the order you add them in the whitelist.
+!The endpoints will appear in the order you add them in the whitelist.

 ## Contributing